avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### May 28th, 2021:

+I started today by trying to get the EEGStreamer running, but I soon realized that I don't currently have a way to have the Pi send more information about the stream, like the sampling frequency or list of channel names.
+I solved this temporarily by sending this info along with the dictionary written to the database initially.

+More importantly, however, I also realized that I will need a way for the analyzers to differentiate between multiple instances of the same stream even on multiple raspis.
+The problem is that I am currently identifying streams by the class name given on the PI side, but this definitely won't work with multiple instances of the same stream.
+I decided to use the UUID package to generate unique IDs for each stream, and that is what will identify different streams on both the browser and in the database.
+In order to make this work with the Analyzer classes, I had to rewrite the Analyzer Client on the server to have socketIO instance that is notified whenever a new stream is connected to the server.
+The Analyzer Client receives the info that the Pi sent, including the unique ID and name.
+If the streamer name matches one of the Analyzers' designated targets, the Analyzer Client creates an instance of that Analyzer and runs it on a new process.
+This ensures that even multiple instances of the same stream type will have it's own Analyzer instance.

+I also had to redo some of the abstracted database internals, as I was having too much trouble handling connection errors.
+I decided to implement a small failsafe in the database read/write methods themselves: if a ConnectionError is encountered while reading or writing, the database automatically tries to establish a new connection.
+Only if that fails does it let the Error propagate through to the outer scope.
+This still leaves me with a bunch of try/catch clauses in the flask app which I am not happy about, but I'm not sure how else to go about it.

+Unfortunately, I was still not able to start on the EEG stream because of all this, but I will try again tomorrow.

 ##### May 27th, 2021:

 (really this was from last night but I was too tired to write up a log)